topal-team/elf/docs/advanced_usage.rst

 Result Location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The pipeline results are returned only on the last rank, and there's an important
+The pipeline results are returned only on the last rank.
-memory optimization to be aware of:

 .. code-block:: python